Russia says it launched strikes on Ukrainian troops in several regions | Headlines

 Russia's defence ministry said on Saturday that its forces had launched strikes on Ukrainian positions in several parts of Ukraine, and accused Kyiv of carrying out shelling near the Zaporizhzhia nuclear power plant.

 Russian forces conducted their strikes in the Kherson, Mykolaiv, Kharkiv and Donetsk regions, according to the ministry, which added that Ukrainian forces had carried out an unsuccessful offensive near Pravdyne in Kherson.
-The radiation situation at Zaporizhzhia, Europe's biggest nuclear power plant, remains normal, according to the ministry.
+Radiation levels at Zaporizhzhia, Europe's biggest nuclear power plant, remain normal, according to the ministry.
 It said two incidents of Ukrainian shelling were recorded near the plant on Saturday.

-A spokesperson for Ukraine's foreign ministry denied that Ukrainian forces had carried out shelling near the facility.
-Russia and Ukraine have repeatedly accused each other of shelling the Zaporizhzhia plant in southern Ukraine.
+A spokesperson for Ukraine's foreign ministry denied that Ukrainian forces had carried out shelling near the facility in the south of the country.
+Russia and Ukraine have repeatedly accused each other of shelling the Zaporizhzhia plant.
 The U.N.
-International Atomic Energy Agency passed a resolution on Thursday demanding that Russia end its occupation of the plant.
+International Atomic Energy Agency passed a resolution on Thursday demanding that Russia end its occupation of the facility.

+Alexey Kulemzin, the mayor of the eastern Ukrainian city of Donetsk, which is controlled by pro-Russian separatists, said on Telegram that four people had been killed by shelling in a central part of the city.
+Fragments of French-made Caesar howitzer shells were found, Kulemzin added.
+The TASS news agency meanwhile cited local authorities in Russia's Belgorod region as saying that one person had been killed by Ukrainian shelling.

+Reuters was not immediately able to verify battlefield reports.
+In recent weeks, Ukrainian forces have retaken territory previously held by Russian forces in the northeastern Kharkiv region.
+East and south of there, Russia has concentrated forces for months in Luhansk and Donetsk provinces, to expand territory held by Moscow-backed separatists since 2014.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)